-We can see from both the above examples that the level of collaboration between the external agency and the school can be minimal or it can be more involved.
+We can see from both the above examples that the level of collaboration between the external agency and the school can be minimal or they can be more involved.
 Where schools play an active role it is possible to create a stronger link between the aftercare programme and the school's efforts.
-The close collaboration can be of benefit to both the school and the aftercare project, and increase the chances of long-term sustainability of a programme such as this.
+The close collaboration can be of benefit to both the school and the aftercare project and increase the chances of long-term sustainability of a programme such as this.

-2. Community supported school-based aftercare initiative (Option 3)
+2.2 Community supported school-based aftercare initiative (Option 3)

-We have already been introduced to the example of the caring grandmothers.
+We have already been introduced to the example of the caring Grandmothers (Case Study 4 on Ngesi Primary School in Guide 3).
 This group of concerned Gogos organised themselves into a community care group called Itsoseng, which was later registered as a CBO by the Department of Social Development.
 Let's look at how this small initiative developed into a school-based aftercare project.
 Here is a detailed description of what the programme offers, what support the community provides and how the school is involved.

-Community supported school-based aftercare programme What the programme offers Participation in the aftercare programme At the time that this case study was done, there were 72 learners, identified as vulnerable learners who participated in this programme.
-Children without parents or whose parents are unemployed were given preference.
-A register recording the names programme participants was kept and updated annually.
-The programme The Aftercare programme starts at 14H00 and operates from Monday to Friday during the school term.
-An empty classroom has been furnished for the Aftercare programme to use.
-A weekly schedule is followed at the Aftercare programme.
-A register is taken of who is absent and who is present.
+Community supported school-based aftercare programme offers At when the second of Participation in the aftercare programme At the time that this case study was done, there were 72 learners who participate in this programme who were identified as vulnerable learners.
+Children without parents or whose parents are unemployed are given preference.
+A register recording the names of programme participants was kept and updated annually.
+The programme The aftercare programme starts at 14H00 and operates from Monday to Friday during the school term.
+An empty classroom has been furnished for the aftercare programme to use.
+A weekly schedule is followed at the aftercare programme. • A register is taken of who is absent and who is present.
 The learners are then provided with a meal.
 The menu consists mainly of porridge, rice, vegetable, mince meat, beef, chicken, fruit and fruit juice.
 The activities undertaken include singing and prayer (usually before eating).
 Supervised homework is scheduled three days a week, while on the other two days reading is scheduled for thirty minutes.
-After the homework or reading, learners do gardening once a week, storytelling, sports and music appreciation activities.
+After the homework or reading, learners do a range of activities including gardening storytelling, sports and music appreciation activities.
 Facilities are set up for boys and girls to wash themselves on alternate days.
 The caregivers also collect school uniforms that need to be washed and shoe polish is provided daily for the learners to clean their shoes.